oneru230/rgkunity22/README.md

 Next Steps:

+1. Turn of script "RaceManager" located on the game object "_RaceManager"

-Turn of object "_RaceManager" in the scene
+2. Turn of game object "_RaceManager" in the scene

-Turn of script "RGKUI_PauseMenu.cs" or PauseMenuUI (in Editor) located on the object "UI_INGAME".
+3. Turn of script "RGKUI_PauseMenu.cs" or PauseMenuUI (in Editor) located on the object "UI_INGAME".

+4. Script "RGKUI_PauseMenu.cs":

-Script "RGKUI_PauseMenu.cs": new variable gameObject "O RaceManager" set object "_RaceManager"
+   In the new variable gameObject "O RaceManager" set game object "_RaceManager"

+5. Script "RGKUI.cs":

+   In the new variable "m_RaceManager" set script "Race_Manager.cs" (from the same game object)

+   In the new variable "pausemenu" set script "RGKUI_PauseMenu.cs" from the game object "UI_INGAME"